 Released alongside the Grind Fuel earbuds for everyday listeners, the Skullcandy Push Active is a new pair of true wireless earbuds for fitness enthusiasts.
 With voice control integration, strong durability, and great battery life, these earbuds are built for adventure and exercise.
 Should they be the next thing you toss in your gym bag?
 We spent two weeks with the Push Active to find out.

-Editor’s note: this Skullcandy Push Active review was updated on June 10, 2022, to add FAQs and include the results of the microphone poll.
+Editor’s note: this Skullcandy Push Active review was updated on May 8, 2023, to add the JLab Epic Air Sport ANC to the alternatives, and to update formatting.

 What is it like to use the Skullcandy Push Active?